 - Drink at least eight 8-ounce glasses of water every day.
-If you have fluid restrictions because of kidney disease, talk to your doctor or dietitian about managing your fluid and gout.
+If you have fluid restrictions because of kidney disease, talk to your doctor or dietitian about managing your fluids and gout.

 - Take your gout medicines exactly as prescribed by your doctor.